- You Can’t Be Financially Secure Without These 10 Products

 3. Beneficiary designations

-When you purchase life insurance or open a retirement plan or bank account, you’re asked to name a beneficiary who’ll inherit the proceeds.
+When you purchase life insurance or open a retirement plan or bank account, you’re asked to name a beneficiary who will inherit the proceeds.
 These designations are powerful; they take precedence over instructions in a will.

 4. Durable power of attorney

-“For most people, the durable power of attorney is the most important estate-planning instrument available — even more useful than a will,” says an ElderLawAnswers article explaining power of attorney in detail.
+“For most people, the durable power of attorney is the most important estate-planning instrument available — even more useful than a will,” says an ElderLawAnswers article.

 Some financial institutions won’t accept a general power of attorney document, so ask your banking and financial institutions if they have a separate power of attorney form you must use.